bernieplug/eepelican/content/blog/upcoming-webinar.md

 <a href=https://efficientera.leadpages.co/webinar3/>![Efficient Era Webinar](/images/blog/2016/10/webinar-header.jpg)</a>

+### Who Is Bernie Thompson?

+Bernie is a veteran Amazon seller, who has built a multi-million dollar business that has grown its sales on Amazon every year since 2009.

+His company's products are sold globally across 9 Amazon marketplaces to over 150 countries worldwide.
+Located in Redmond, Washington, very close to Amazon's headquarters, his company has been a special participant in several of Amazon's beta rollouts and was also one of the first 5 to be certified in Amazon's Brand Registry program.

+Bernie is also the founder of Efficient Era, a software company that offers powerful tools to Amazon sellers - the very tools he uses on a daily basis to grow his multi-million dollar business on Amazon.
+In this webinar he will show you how his company has been using winning strategies that do not go against Amazon's policies and how he achieved success without gaming the system.

 ### What Will Be Covered?

 In this 60-minute webinar, Bernie will talk about 4 winning strategies that have helped him deal with the cold-start problem, stay compliant with Amazon's Terms of Service and grow into a multi-million dollar global business selling products in over 150 countries, primarily using Fulfilment by Amazon.